demoraescosta/kodiak/README.md

 Kodiak is a small work-in-progress 64-bit kernel.

+The kernel currently uses [Limine](https://github.com/limine-bootloader/limine) as its boot protocol and bootloader.

 ## Building

 I have not tested yet how Kodiak builds on non-linux systems and I (for now) do